mongodb/specifications/source/server-discovery-and-monitoring/server-monitoring.rst

 Each time a check completes, threads waiting for a `suitable`_ server are unblocked.
 Each unblocked thread MUST proceed if the new TopologyDescription now contains a suitable server.

-As an optimization, the client MAY leave threads blocked if a check completes without detecting any change besides
-roundTripTime: no operation that was blocked will be able to proceed anyway.

 Clients update the topology from each handshake
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~